Divorce

 In Virginia, the ground for an uncontested divorce is being separated from your spouse for the requisite period.

-- If you and your spouse have no minor children and have a signed separation agreement addressing financial issues, you may qualify for divorce after being separated for six months.
+• If you and your spouse have no minor children and have a signed separation agreement addressing financial issues, you may qualify for divorce after being separated for six months.

-- If you have minor children, the required separation period for an uncontested divorce, or “no-fault divorce,” is one year.
+• If you have minor children, the required separation period for an uncontested divorce, or “no-fault divorce,” is one year.

 Understanding Property Division in Fairfax Divorces

 In Fairfax, property division during divorce follows Virginia's equitable distribution system, where marital assets are divided fairly but not necessarily equally.
-The court considers factors like the length of marriage, each spouse's contributions to the family, and circumstances surrounding the acquisition of wealth.
+The court considers factors like the length of the marriage, each spouse's contributions to the family, and the circumstances surrounding the acquisition of wealth.
 This approach aims for a fair distribution that best reflects each party's situation and future needs.

 Requirements for VA Uncontested Divorce